FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0.md

 ### 4. Wait for notification

-After the demand order is submitted, wait for official approval, and you will receive an email notification of the approval results after the approval is completed.
+After the demand order is submitted, wait for official approval, and you will receive an email notification of the approval results after the approval is completed
 ![](../../../images/articles/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0/4.png)

 ### 5. Pass the application

-Log in to the Kunpeng server to view the server information, and the Kunpeng server is now ready.
+Log in to the Kunpeng server to view the server information, and the Kunpeng server is now ready
 ![](../../../images/articles/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0/5.png)

 ## Two: install basic software in Kunpeng server